Sven-I-Am/php-blackjack/README.md

 #### Final push :x:

-1. **hit** button calls `hit` on player, then check the lost status of the player. :x:
+1. **hit** button calls `hit` on player, then check the lost status of the player. :heavy_check_mark:
-   * pass a `Deck` variable to this function, use the `Blackjack::getDeck()` method for this. :x:
+   * pass a `Deck` variable to this function, use the `Blackjack::getDeck()` method for this. :heavy_check_mark:
 2. **stand** button calls `hit` on dealer, then check the lost status of the dealer.
-If he is not lost, compare scores to set the winner (If equal the dealer wins). :x:
+If he is not lost, compare scores to set the winner (If equal the dealer wins). :heavy_check_mark:
-3. **Surrender**: the dealer auto wins. :x:
+3. **Surrender**: the dealer auto wins. :heavy_check_mark:
 4. Always display on the page the scores of both players.
-If you have a winner, display it. :x:
+If you have a winner, display it. :heavy_check_mark:
-5. End of the game: destroy the current `blackjack` variable so the game restarts. :x:
+5. End of the game: destroy the current `blackjack` variable so the game restarts. :heavy_check_mark:

 # Nice to have
 1. Implement a betting system :x: